-Deutsche Bank expects provision for credit losses for the Investment Bank in 2021 to be lower than in the prior year, though still at elevated levels, due to the ongoing impact of the COVID-19 pandemic.
+Deutsche Bank expects provision for credit losses for the Investment Bank in 2022 to be significantly higher than in the prior year, reflecting more normalized levels of provisioning.
+2021 benefitted from significant releases following COVID-19-related provisions taken in 2020.
+Deutsche Bank does not expect these to reoccur this year.